axelpale/nudged/README.md

 ### nudged.Transform(s, r, tx, ty)

-A constructor for a non-reflective similarity transformation.
+A constructor for a nonreflective similarity transformation.
 You usually do not need to call it directly because both `nudged.create(...)` and `nudged.estimate(...)` create and return instances for you.
 Nevertheless, if you need to create one:

     > var trans = new nudged.Transform(0.5, 0, 20, 0)